 - 1. Improvements in health outcomes, health status, and disparities - 2.
 Success at enrolling individuals for eligible social supports (i.e. enrollment in CalFresh, child care subsides, job training programs, etc.) - 3.
 Housing-TBD - 4.
-Evaluation component will also measure impact on total cost of care, scalability, and sustainability of pilot beyond Waiver term - Financial Flexibility: Pilot sites must identify additional services and supports they expect to offer in addition to non-traditional Medicaid services and work with DHCS to establish appropriate reimbursement mechanisms.
+Evaluation component will also measure impact on total cost of care, scalability, and sustainability of pilot beyond Waiver term - Financial Flexibility: Pilots must identify additional services and supports they expect to offer in addition to non-traditional Medicaid services and work with DHCS to establish appropriate reimbursement mechanisms.
 Partner entitles must agree to reinvest any savings from the pilot into areas that further support whole-person care.
 Partner entities must agree to report on an annual basis encounter and cost data on all non-medical services provided for which Medicaid financing is made available.
 The pilot application must describe how the partner entities plan to collect and report data on non-traditional services.
+In addition, the pilot application would need to identify the how the shared savings incentives and other incentive payments would be allocated and paid to all participating entities.